 Roughly 20 million women in the United States suffer from some type of urinary incontinence.
 Bladder control problems can cause embarrassing and uncomfortable symptoms.
-At Alabama UROGYN, board-certified urogynecologist Robert Brown, MD, FACOG, FPMRS, and his team offer nonsurgical and minimally invasive treatment options to end your struggles with urinary incontinence.
-To schedule a confidential consultation with a caring and experienced physician, call the office in Fairhope, Alabama, or book online today.
+Our team offers nonsurgical and minimally invasive treatment options to end your struggles with urinary incontinence.

 The urinary sphincter muscle holds your urine inside your body.
 When you relieve yourself, you voluntarily loosen this muscle to release urine.
 But sometimes the urinary sphincter weakens, causing you to lose control of your bladder.